alkhatibdev/logrotation/README.md

 ## Advanced Customization

-You can override the default log file location or retention behavior by extending the `LogRotator` class:
+You can fully customize the log rotation behavior by extending or configuring the `LogRotator` class.
+This allows you to change the log file location, retention period, maximum file size, and compression settings.

 ```php
 use AlkhatibDev\LogRotation\LogRotator;